 Where to find them

-Central heating allows cockroaches to remain active year-round in all climates.
+Central heating allows them to remain active year-round in all climates.
 During drought episodes, more of them may invade your home in search of water.
 During flooding, displaced Roaches actively seek out new quarters.

 Cockroaches like to hang out in warm, dark, crowded spaces –locations where surfaces touch their bodies, like tiny crevices.
 Adult German Cockroaches can squeeze into cracks 1/16 inch wide; immature ones hide in even smaller spaces.
 These insects like corners and tend to travel along edges of surfaces.

 In a home, they'll hide in the space behind kitchen drawers, under sinks, behind and in cupboards, and behind and beneath appliances.
-Outdoors, Roaches may live in meter boxes, sewers and areas with garbage.
+Outdoors, they may live in meter boxes, sewers and areas with garbage.

 They reproduce quickly